 - Remove Feeders: If bears are a consistent problem, it may be best to remove feeders entirely during the spring and summer (from mid-April to late October, though dates vary based on local bear activity).
 Birds, of course, will find plenty of other natural food sources.
 Taking feeders in at night can also deter bears, though if there is a lot of spilled seed they may still visit for that snack.

-- Choose Alternative Foods: Bears are most attracted to suet and seed feeders, but will also sip at leaking nectar feeders or try feeders where fruit is offered.
-Instead of offering these treats to backyard birds, offer bitter-tasting safflower seed or Nyjer and plant natural foods instead of feeders.
-While bears will still investigate many natural sources – especially fruit – they are less likely to linger if feeders aren’t available.
+- Choose Alternative Foods: Bears are most attracted to suet and seed feeders, but will also sip at leaking nectar feeders or try feeders where the fruit is offered.
+Instead of offering these treats to birds, offer bitter-tasting safflower seed or Nyjer and plant natural foods instead of feeders.
+While bears will still investigate many natural sources, especially fruit on berry bushes or fruit trees, they are less likely to linger if feeders aren’t available.

 - Choose Sturdier Feeders: The powerful claws and jaws of bears can overcome any bird feeder.
 Most bears are industrious and will persist after a tempting feeder until they succeed, but less vulnerable feeders may discourage some bears from snacking.
 Choose feeders made from solid metal or thick, durable recycled plastic.
 Tube feeders and cage feeders also offer more difficult feeding access for bears.

-- Eliminate Other Foods: Bears wandering into backyards for birdseed may find other easy foods that tempt them to stay.
-Remove outdoor pet foods, keep trash secure, tend compost piles properly to eliminate odors and keep barbecue grills clean so there are no other smells or foods that could lure bears.
+- Eliminate Other Foods: Bears wandering into yards for birdseed may find other easy foods that tempt them to stay.
+Remove outdoor pet foods, keep trash secure, tend compost piles properly to eliminate odors, and keep barbecue grills clean so there are no other smells or foods that could lure bears.

 - Spice Up the Seed: Adding liberal amounts of red pepper to a birdseed mix can discourage bears that don’t like the hot flavor, though some bears may become used to the taste over time.
 Sprinkling pepper over the ground or using vinegar or ammonia on the ground around the feeder can also help deter sensitive bears.